Techcable/zsh2xonsh/README.md

    - Translates `$PATH` correctly (xonsh thinks it's a list, zsh thinks it's a string)
    - This is where the subprocess approach doesn't work blindly....
       - We support it cleanly by doing the left-hand assignment xonsh, and the right-hand expression in `zsh` :)
-   - Local variables (local var=x) are supported too :)
+   - Local variables (local var=x) are supported too (with the proper scoping)
+5. Support `alias foo="bar"`
+   - This even supports globbing in the alias, so `alias lsdot="echo .*"` would glob in the same way that zsh does (experimental)
+6. Basic support for function declarations (and having positional arguments)
+   - Local variables are scoped properly inside the function :)
+7. Support for 'echo' builtin as a python 'print'

+You can also add "external builtins", which are extra commands that the script can invoke.
+In my own files, I use this to add an `extend_path` command (even though zsh2xonsh properly translates $PATH variables already, it's still a nice utility)

+My [macbook config](./examples/macbook2021-config.zsh) is a good example of the full power of the translator.
+It supports function declarations, if/then statements and conditionals (all in an attempt to cleanup homebrew cludges lol).

-All of these behaviors are 100% compatible with their zsh equivalents.
+All of these behaviors should be 100% compatible with their zsh equivalents.
 If you try anything else (or encounter an unsupported corner case), then you will get a descripitive error :)

 ## Installation & Usage